-This sheet helps to ensure that reviews follow the appropriate procedures for the candidate's track.
+This sheet helps to ensure that reviews follow the appropriate procedures for the candidate's track and promotion level.
+Reviewers cannot separate the decisions on promotion and tenure or promotion and continuing status.

 Section 2: Summary of Candidate's Workload Assignment